Number two spot in U.S. Senate race up for grabs

 U.S. Sen. Dianne Feinstein easily advanced to a Nov.
 6 runoff election in her bid for a fifth term Tuesday, but it remained unclear in early returns whether her challenger from the left, Kevin de León, would finish second and join her.

-Feinstein, 84, had 43 percent of the vote in early returns, according to the California Secretary of State's Office.
-Republican James P. Bradley had 10 percent and de León 9 percent.
-Two other Republicans were within striking distance.
+Feinstein, 84, had 44 percent of the vote in early returns, according to the California Secretary of State's Office.
+Republican James P. Bradley and de León each had 10 percent.

 Under California's top-two primary system, the two top vote-getters, regardless of party, advance to the general election.